Stress and Deep Sleep: Is there a Link?

 Author Shirley Amy

-If you were to Google something to the effect of “how to manage stress”, you are going to bump up against innumerable lists that start off with “exercise” and “meditation.”
+The most commonly recommended solutions by health practitioners for coping with stress are “exercise” and “meditation.”
 While the positive effects of exercise and meditation on stress are indisputable, the importance of a good night’s sleep seldom receives the attention it deserves.
 Sometimes, it goes completely unmentioned.

 Deep Sleep and Stress – Cause and Effect

-A study published by UC Berkeley has shed light on the relation between sleep and stress, specifically – deep sleep.
+A study published by UC Berkeley has shed light on the relationship between sleep and stress, specifically, deep sleep.
 Long story short, non-rapid eye movement sleep (AKA deep sleep) is the type of sleep most suited to battle stress, it is a natural anxiolytic (impedes anxiety).
-Every time your body and mind enters the state of deep sleep, your brain literally rewires itself and resets stress and anxiety levels in the process.[2]
+Every time your body and mind enter the state of deep sleep, your brain rewires itself and resets stress and anxiety levels in the process.

 This entire process is cyclical and continuous.
 Therefore, you need deep sleep every night.
-It is not a one – time solution by any means.
-Miss out on one night of deep sleep and you miss out on the reset, resulting in stress and anxiety levels shooting up without resistance until your next bout of deep sleep.
+It is not a one–time solution by any means.
+Miss out on one night of deep sleep and you miss out on the reset, resulting in stress and anxiety levels shooting up without resistance until your next round of deep sleep.

 Additionally, we must be mindful of the fact that one of the symptoms of stress itself is insomnia.
-Essentially, being stressed could result in not being able to sleep deeply and missing out on deep sleep spikes stress, a vicious, self-feeding frenzy.
+Essentially, being stressed could result in the inability to sleep deeply, and missing out on deep sleep spikes stress, causing a harmful, self-feeding frenzy.

-With this new information, we can begin to perceive the vital importance of getting deep sleep when it comes to stress management.
-Even if you check all the other boxes such as exercise, meditation, music, etc. you simply cannot get a grip over your stress and anxiety if you are missing out on quality sleep.
+With this new information, we can begin to perceive the vital importance of improving our deep sleep to assist with stress management.
+Even if you check all the other boxes such as exercise, meditation, music, etc. you simply cannot get a grip on your stress and anxiety if you are missing out on quality sleep.

 What Exactly Is Deep Sleep and How Can We Get It?

-Unfortunately, you cannot order deep sleep in a bottle on Amazon, at least not yet.
+Unfortunately, you cannot order deep sleep in a bottle on Amazon.
 So, what is deep sleep and how do we get it?

-Sleep is broadly classified into two categories, namely, REM (Rapid Eye Movement) sleep and non-REM sleep.
+Sleep is broadly classified into two categories, REM (Rapid Eye Movement) sleep and non-REM sleep.
 During REM sleep, your eyes dart from side to side rapidly and this is the stage of sleep where you dream.
-During this stage, your heart beat and breathing is on the higher side and sometimes even irregular.
-This is NOT deep sleep.
+During this stage, your heartbeat and breathing are on the higher side and sometimes even irregular.
+This is not deep sleep.

 Non-REM sleep comes in 4 stages as you go from being awake to a state of restfulness.
-Stage 3 and 4 of non-REM sleep are considered deep sleep.
-It is estimated the only 13 – 23 percent of your total sleep accounts for deep sleep, even though 75% of sleep is non-REM sleep.[3]
+Stages 3 and 4 of non-REM sleep are considered deep sleep.
+It is estimated that only 13% to 23% of your total sleep accounts for deep sleep, even though 75% is non-REM sleep.

-This all fine and dandy, but how do we practically know if we are getting enough deep sleep?
-Well, a general rule of thumb is – if you wake up and still feel exhausted, it likely means you did not get enough deep sleep.
+So, how do we know if we are getting enough deep sleep?
+A general rule of thumb is this: if you wake up and still feel exhausted, it likely means you did not get enough deep sleep.

 Tips for Sleeping Better

-If you were to Google something along the lines of “Tips for better sleep”, you are going to be bombarded with mantras of lavender oil and not looking at your phone before bed.
+If you look up ways to improve your deep sleep online, you will likely see recommendations for using lavender oil and avoiding screens before bed.
 While the effects of blue light on melatonin suppression are well documented, you probably already know you shouldn’t be peering into a bright screen before bedtime.
-So, here are two tips that you may not already know, and which may prove to be the missing piece of the puzzle in your pursuit for deep sleep.
+So, here are 2 tips that you may not already know, which may prove to be the missing piece of the puzzle in your pursuit of deep sleep.

 The 4, 7, 8 Breathing Technique